AppliBLE/Web_Bluetooth_App_WBA/README.md

 ***
 ## **Peer To Peer Router**

-The P2P Router application demonstrates STM32WBA acting at the same time as both: BLE central and peripheral, GATT server and client.
+The P2P Router application demonstrates STM32WBA acting at the same time as both: Bluetooth® LE central and peripheral, GATT server and client.

-P2P Router application scans to connect to P2P Server devices and accept connection of ST Web Bluetooth app.
-It will route BLE messages received from both side.
+P2P Router application scans to connect to P2P Server devices and accept connection of ST Web Bluetooth® app.
+It will route Bluetooth® LE messages received from both side.

 ### **Requierements**